Low Lunge Pose: Techniques and Benefits

 Step-By-Step Instructions To Perform Low Lunge Correctly

-1. Start in Downward-Facing Dog by exhaling and stepping your right foot forward between your hands, ensuring the right knee aligns over the heel.
+1. Start in Downward-Facing Dog ( adho mukha svanasana) by exhaling and stepping your right foot forward between your hands, ensuring the right knee aligns over the heel.
 Lower the left knee to the floor, and while keeping the right knee fixed, slide the left leg back until you feel a gentle stretch in the left front thigh and groin.
 Turn the top of your left foot to the mat.

 2. As you inhale, lift your torso upright.
 Start by extending the arms to the sides and lifting them towards the ceiling until they are perpendicular to the yoga mat.
 Draw the tailbone down towards the mat and lift your pubic bone towards your navel.
 Feel the lift in your chest as you engage the firmness of your shoulder blades against the back torso.